False Statements and Fraudulent Debt Collection

 15 USC 1692, gives you specific legal

-harass you; call you during odd hours, make false representations about the
+harasses you; calls you during odd hours, makes false representations about the

-debt or their intentions, or otherwise act in ways proscribed by the act (and
+debt or their intentions, or otherwise acts in ways proscribed by the act (and

 their are many).
 False statements may include (and this list is just a small